Education in China: Reform in the 21st century

 Nowadays, as the educational level of Chinese has increased, getting into college is no longer a remarkable achievement among the Chinese students.
-Instead, having a degree of an ordinary Chinese university already can't satisfy the increasingly competitive society.
+Instead, having a degree of an ordinary Chinese university already cannot satisfy the increasingly competitive society.
 Chinese parents and students have begun to place a high value on overseas education, especially at top American and European institutions such as Harvard University, Oxford University, and Cambridge University, which are "revered" among many middle-class parents.
 Since 1999, the number of Chinese applicants to top schools overseas has increased tenfold.
 Much of the interest in overseas schools has been attributed to the release of how-to parenting books such as Harvard Girl, which spawned a "national obsession" with admissions to overseas schools.
 After 2005, the number of overseas students from China not only showed a growth trend, but also presented a lowering trend of age.

 With more students going abroad for university, increasing numbers of affluent families are "opting out" of the conventional public school system, which is heavily oriented towards preparing for the Chinese college admissions test.
 These families, who can afford tuition at a foreign university and may prefer a more "western" education for their children, are sending their children to private schools, special programs within Chinese public schools, or schools abroad.
 Some of the prestige of American higher education is the result of weaknesses in the PRC's education system, which stifles creativity in favor of rote memorization.

 As a result of the growing mismatch between university degrees and job opportunities in China, university students are also increasingly undertaking extracurricular educational training during their time in university.
 These include university clubs, volunteering activities, and internships.
 Furthermore, the Chinese state has promoted entrepreneurship among university students by running business training, setting up "business incubators" on campuses, and offering special benefits for student entrepreneurs.
 As a result of this development, university life in China has become associated with various aspects of "self-development" in addition to formal classroom learning.

+During Xi Jinping's tenure, numerous colleges and universities have established schools of Marxism.
+In 2012, there were about a hundred such schools nationwide; as of 2021, there were more than 1,440.
+Master's degree and Doctoral programs in Marxism have increased significantly since 2016.

+Beginning in 2017, Chinese universities and regional governments have begun establishing centers for the study of Xi Jinping Thought on ecological civilization.
+At least 18 such centers had been established as of 2021.

+In 2024, the textbook An Introduction to the Community of the Zhonghua Race (中华民族共同体概论) was rolled out and made compulsory for all university students in the country.
+Edited by Pan Yue, director of the National Ethnic Affairs Commission, the textbook advocates for further integration of the country's ethnic minorities and criticizes prior policies of "ethnic minority exceptionalism."